Dijon tourism & sightseeing

-Address: Dijon, Cote d'Or, Burgundy, 21000 || GPS: latitude 47.327, longitude 5.0439
+Address: Dijon, Cote d'Or, Burgundy, 21000, France || GPS: latitude 47.327, longitude 5.0439

-Suggested tourist attractions to visit near Dijon, France
+Sightseeing & tourist attractions to visit nearby

-- Quetigny - ville fleurie 4* (6km)
+- Quetigny: ville fleurie 4* (6km)

-- Château d'Arcelot - remarkable garden (13km)
+- Château d'Arcelot: remarkable garden (13km)

-- Parc et jardin du château de Barbirey sur Ouche - remarkable garden (23km)
+- Parc et jardin du château de Barbirey sur Ouche: remarkable garden (23km)

-- Abbaye de la Bussière - remarkable garden (27km)
+- Abbaye de la Bussière: remarkable garden (27km)

-- Jardin du château du Talmay - remarkable garden (30km)
+- Jardin du château du Talmay: remarkable garden (30km)